draexlar/compile_doa/README.md

 **decompile_f** contains the OCaml implementation the *Decompile* function, translating DOA into Mungo typestates

 ### Known bugs
-The implementation of decompile currently defines the "end" state
+The implementation of *Decompile* currently defines the "end" state